 What to look for in DI boxes

-However, DI box is known as reducing or eliminate the external noise, sometimes even balanced audio equipment can make hum and buzz caused by ground loops.
+However, DI box is known for reducing or eliminating the external noise, sometimes even balanced audio equipment can make hum and buzz caused by ground loops.

 Around lift disconnects the Pin 1 on the XLR jack of the DI box, and prevents the current from flowing between the DI and the microphone preamplifier.
 That arrangement breaks the ground loop and eliminates this noise.